bariserkus/essential_setup/latex_setup/README.md

 /usr/local/texlive/texmf-local/tex/latex
 ```

-* Note that 2023 version of TeXlive comes with Biblatex and Babel packages, and they do not need to be installed seperately.
+* Note that 2024 version of TeXlive comes with `biblatex` and `babel` packages, and they do not need to be installed seperately.

 ## ImageMagick